The Layoff Lady

 About Personal Branding

 Whether you're actively job searching or just trying to build your professional network, sharing content on social media is a great way to demonstrate your value.
-By identifying topics that people with your professional focus care about, and finding helpful content on those topics, you will help people associate your name with those areas of expertise.
+By identifying topics that people with your professional focus care about and sharing related content, you will help people associate your name with those areas of expertise.

 While regularly sharing content is valuable, it can also be time-consuming.
 Here are three tools I regularly use to organize and streamline this process.